 - Check the Management Server and its upgrade policies.
 Compare the software version and build numbers with the versions shown on the Terminal Properties > Inventory > Software tab to see whether the software should be upgraded. - Check the upgrade log to see if the terminal was recognized.
-To view the log: - Open the Control Panel and click the NCD icon labeled ThinSTAR Manager. - Click View Log to display the log, then click Close to close it. - In the Control Panel, check whether the service is enabled. - On a switched network using the spanning tree protocol, increase the Management Server timeout as described in the NCD ThinSTAR Terminal Properties Reference.
+To view the log: - Open the Control Panel and click the NCD icon labeled ThinSTAR Manager. - Click View Log to display the log, then click Close to close it. - In the Control Panel, check whether the services are enabled. - On a switched network using the spanning tree protocol, increase the Management Server timeout as described in the section titled, Set Timeouts, in the NCD ThinSTAR Terminal User's Guide.